anand1st/sshd-shell-spring-boot/README.md

 The motivation for this starter was due to the fact that spring-boot had officially dropped support for spring-boot-starter-remote-shell for the 2.x versions.

-This starter has been tested with spring-boot 2.0.0.M4 till 2.0.x.RELEASE with support its new endpoint infrastructure.
-For supporting the older spring boot versions, please see the git branch 1.5.x which supports 1.5.x right up to 2.0.0.M3 for more information.
+This starter has been tested with spring-boot 2.0.x to 2.1.x.RELEASE with support for its new endpoint infrastructure.

 To import into Maven project, add the following dependency inside `pom.xml`:

     <dependency>
         <groupId>io.github.anand1st</groupId>
         <artifactId>sshd-shell-spring-boot-starter</artifactId>
-        <version>3.6</version>
+        <version>3.7</version>
     </dependency>

 For Gradle users, add these lines inside `build.gradle`: